 The business case is used in various areas of everyday business.
 For example, it can be used in the evaluation of investment projects, the introduction of new products or services, the implementation of efficiency improvement measures, or the decision to outsource business areas.

-In practice, a business case can also serve as a basis for negotiations with suppliers, for requesting budgets, or for deciding on the selection of technologies or solutions.
-A well-structured and convincing business case is a powerful tool for convincing management of the economic viability and prospects for success of an initiative.
+In practice, a business case can also serve as a basis for negotiations with suppliers, for applying for budgets or for deciding on the selection of technologies or solutions.
+A well-structured and convincing business case is a powerful tool for convincing management of the profitability and prospects of success of an initiative.

 Business Case: Investment in the Future